 FAQ’s and Serving Suggestions:

-I love it with grilled potatoes and a big Mediterranean tossed salad.
-Throw some feta cheese and kalamata olives on the greens and you’ll have yourself a proper Greek salad!
+I love serving Greek grilled octopus with a pile of grilled potatoes and a big Mediterranean tossed salad.
+Throw some feta cheese and kalamata olives on the greens and you'll have yourself a proper Greek salad!
 If you prefer rice, this Lemon Dill Basmati would be delicious with the grilled main dish.
 And you really need to serve it with some delicious Garlic Bread or grilled pitas for soaking up all the sauce.

 To store, wrap grilled octopus tightly and store in the refrigerator for up to 72 hours.
 If you leave it soaking in the vinaigrette, it will be even more delicious on the second day.